Call of Duty: Ghosts: Extinction

-Story

 Following the Federation's attack on ODIN Station and the strike that decimated a large portion of the United States, a stray missile hit Caldera Peak, Colorado, revealing a colony of ancient creatures called Cryptids lying dormant below it.
 The Cryptids' masters, the Ancestors, seized the opportunity by commanding them to awake, massacre the town, and destroy everything in their path.
-In order to contain the outbreak, a Task Force codenamed Specter was sent in to exterminate the Cryptids' presence.
-Though they were successful, remains of the Cryptids were collected by Nightfall, a research program dedicated to uncovering the origins of the creatures.
-The program's leader, Captain David Archer, implemented covert operations to breed Cryptids for experimentation, as well as deciphering of glyphs found within several sites where Nightfall was researching on Cryptid appearance.
-However, one of the doctors working at Nightfall, Samantha Cross, began to fall under the Ancestors' influence, and slowly became one of their hypnotic spies, capable of telepathic abilities.
+In order to contain the outbreak, a Task Force code-named Spectre was sent in to exterminate the Cryptids' presence.
+Though they were successful, remains of the Cryptids were collected by the Nightfall Program, a research program dedicated to uncovering the origins of the creatures.
+David Archer (Dave B. Mitchell), a former British SAS Captain who started the program, launched covert operations to breed Cryptids for experimentation, as well as deciphering of glyphs found within several sites where Nightfall was researching on Cryptid appearance.
+However, one of the researchers working at Nightfall, Dr. Samantha Cross (Ali Hillis), began to fall under the Ancestors' influence, and slowly became one of their hypnotic spies, capable of telepathic abilities.
 She caused an outbreak at the Nightfall facility, killing all members within it, except herself and Archer.
 An elite squad named CIF Team One was dispatched to help Archer and Cross escape, but Archer secretly snuck away on a destroyer vessel supplied by one of his mysterious contacts, in order to arrive at another Cryptid site.